ota-meshi/eslint-plugin-math/docs/rules/prefer-math-ln10.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Math.LN10` instead of other ways.
+This rule aims to enforce the use of `Math.LN10` instead of other ways to represent the natural logarithm of 10.

+`Math.LN10` provides several advantages over manual calculations:

+- **Clarity of intent**: Immediately obvious that you're using the natural logarithm of 10
+- **Precision**: Provides the most accurate representation available in JavaScript
+- **Performance**: Direct constant access instead of function call overhead
+- **Consistency**: Part of the standardized Math constants family
+- **Maintainability**: Avoids potential errors from manual calculations

 <eslint-code-block fix>